ValleyC/Ocarina-Fingering-Generator/README.md

 ### English

-1. **Download the Installer**: You can download the installer from the [latest release](https://github.com/YourUsername/OcarinaFingeringGenerator/releases) on GitHub.
+1. **Download the Installer**: You can download the installer from the [latest release](https://github.com/ValleyC/OcarinaFingeringGenerator/releases) on GitHub.

 2. **Run the Installer**:
-   - Double-click the `OcarinaFingeringGeneratorSetup.exe` file to start the installation.
+   - Double-click the `OcarinaFGSetup.exe` file to start the installation.
    - Follow the on-screen instructions to complete the installation process.

 3. **Launch the Application**: